For decades, CEE has worked to serve the full breadth of our community.

 Our home region and the energy field have histories of marginalization and oppression that we need to change.

 Named for the Dakota Mni Sota, our region is the ancestral home of the Dakota, Ojibwe, Ho-Chunk, Oto, Cheyenne, Iowa, and Sauk and Meskwaki people, and the land on which we work was acquired through their forced removal and genocide.
 Today Minnesota ranks among the nation's worst for racial and ethnic disparities in education, employment, housing, and the economy.
 In Minneapolis, Black and Hispanic households face higher energy burdens than white households.
-And in 2017, women held just 23 percent of our energy efficiency jobs, while people of color held an even smaller fraction.
+Specific to our field, women currently represent just 27 percent and people of color represent only 28 percent of our state's clean energy workforce.

 CEE is dedicated to turning the dial toward equity and justice.